getkloudi/integration-wrapper-generator/out/jira/docs/DefaultApi.md

 let cloudid = null; // Object | Cloudi of the project let permissionId = 56; // Number | The ID of the permission grant to delete (e.g., 10847).
-let schemeId = 56; // Number | The ID of the permission scheme to delete the permission grant from (e.g., 10000). apiInstance.cloudidRestApi3PermissionschemeSchemeIdPermissionPermissionIdDelete(cloudid, permissionId, schemeId, (error, data, response) => {
+let schemeId = 56; // Number | The ID of the permission scheme to delete the permission grant from (e.g., 10000). apiInstance.permissionschemeSchemeIdPermissionPermissionIdDelete(cloudid, permissionId, schemeId, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {